wo1olooo/AKM-Assault-Rifle-Mod/README.md

 and
 🔗 [AK-47 by Wololooo](https://steamcommunity.com/sharedfiles/filedetails/?id=3527631717&searchtext=)

-Make sure the **AKM mod is loaded after** the research tab in your mod list.
+Make sure the **AKM mod is loaded after** these two mods in your mod list.

 ---